 If you get the urge to paint, keep an eye on the weather forecast.
-Painting exteriors in the spring can be done but you need to be careful.
+Painting exteriors in the autumn can be done but you need to be careful.

 Exterior products need to cure a little before being subjected to cold temperatures and moisture.
 Latex paint that feels dry to the touch can re-wet when dew settles on it causing it to streak or bleed out surfactants, a brown soapy substance that is in paint to keep it from foaming in the can.
 It’s best if the night time lows are above fifty degrees but 35 degrees and dry will not hurt most paints.